 Stage 1: Dig ditch -

-Stage 2: Install PVC piping -
+Stage 2: Install PVC piping -Stage 3: Done and cleaned up -

 I've sent Billy Ray Cyrus an email requesting that he modify the lyrics to his "Achy Breaky Heart" hit song and change, for starters, 'heart' to 'back'.
 It could be another hit for the blue collar works and weekend warriors like myself.